Housing and Dining

 Students who choose to transition to the Boston campus for their second year will be guaranteed one year of university housing in Boston for their second year.
 University housing in Boston for students in their third year and beyond is limited and on a space-available basis.
 These students live in a mix of university and off-campus housing or participate in co-op, study abroad, or learning opportunities outside of Boston.

 Download the Guide to Residence Hall Living (PDF) for the Oakland campus.

 First-year undergraduate students typically live in traditional style residence halls, sharing common spaces with peers.
 Students build strong connections that help them adjust to college life, explore campus, and experience the Bay Area and beyond.

-One of the experiences that first-year students also share is being part of a Living Learning Community (LLC.)
-An LLC brings students together typically around an academic major or academic theme.
-This experience enables students to form relationships within their living group through common topics and passions.
-LLCs connect your residential life to your academic life and host various events and activities throughout the year.
+All first-year students participate in a Living Learning Community (LLC).
+An LLC brings students together around an academic major, academic theme, or personal interest.
+This enables students to form relationships within their living group through common topics and passions.
+LLCs connect your residential experience with academic life supported by various co-curricular events and activities throughout the year.

 Our campus dining options feature local ingredients, authentic flavors, and farm-fresh produce (including some harvested from the Mills community farm).
 Guests can enjoy all-you-care-to-eat dining at Founders Commons, featuring a variety of rotating menu items including vegan and vegetarian options, a fresh salad bar, and traditional student favorites.
 The Tea Shop features a café market-style experience with a coffee bar, made-to-order deli, and a changing selection of hot entrées.
 At Café Suzie, students can stop in for grab-and-go snacks and beverages, grocery items, and school pride merchandise.